9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Of course, if we use `Maybe` as the result type, we can\'t accommodate
+Of course, if we use `Maybe` as the result type, we can't accommodate
 the possibility that someone might have more than one number that meet
 our criteria.
 For that, we switch to a list.